Seeds of Change: Social Justice and Arts Camp

 Week 2 Puppetry June 25-30

 Campers will be introduced to puppetry through videos and live performance in Prospect Park by the Camp Leaders.
 We will plan and create puppets with cardboard, clay, and paper maché.
-Our field trip this week will be to see a selected Puppet Show in the area.
+Our field trips this week will include visiting Brooklyn Museum and to see a Puppet Show performed by Maggie Winston and Gem LaVie.
 On Friday afternoon we will perform a choreographed parade for the parents in Prospect Park.
-From 12-2 each day we will eat lunch and play games in Prospect Park.
+From 1-3 each day we will eat lunch and play games in Prospect Park.

 Week 3 Murals and Puppetry July 17-21

-We will begin our week with a morning of puppetry and an afternoon of field trip to two Murals nearby created by school groups with messages about female empowerment and respect.
-We will project images of Murals from around the world for inspiration in the mornings.
+We will begin our week with a morning of puppetry and an afternoon of field trip to two nearby Murals nearby created by school groups with messages about female empowerment and respect.
+We will project images of Murals from around the world for inspiration in the each morning.
 We will do group discussions through movement exercises with the prompts of the community values that we understand from the murals we will come in contact with.
-We will create a puppet show performance based on the ideas that come from this processing.
-From 12-2 each day but Monday we will eat lunch and play games in Prospect Park.
+We will visit the Brooklyn Museum and write and create a short puppet show performance based on the ideas that come from this processing, using wood Paper Maché and foam.
+From 1-3 each day, apart from field trip days, we will eat lunch and play games in Prospect Park.
+Performance for the parents will be held on Friday in the Park.

 Week 4 Puppetry and Performance July 24-28

 The field trip this week will will bring us to community gardens with shared community values.
 We will be discussing the ways that systems work through movement, building upon the movement vocabulary that we have established.
 We will create dance sequences in a circle exercise, adding on a move with each person we reach until we have a full dance sequence circle.
 Another movement exercise, The Machine will encourage the children to create dynamic systems of movement inspired by ideas that will become more and more complex throughout the time together.
 We will begin with ideas such as “hope” and “building” and develop into Machines that are informed by the way schools, trains, and other systems around them function.
-We will present a performance piece dance sequence "Community Machine" on Friday afternoon, which will include puppet characters from previous weeks.
-From 12-2 each day we will eat lunch and play games in Prospect Park.
+We will each make a mask, and we will present a performance piece dance sequence "Community Machine" on Friday afternoon, which will include puppet characters from previous weeks and our masks.
+From 1-3 each day we will eat lunch and play games in Prospect Park.
+Performance for the parents will be held on Friday in the Park.

 Aviva Jobin-Leeds: Currently teaches an After School Puppetry Class at Brooklyn Apple Academy.
 She has worked as a full time Montessori School Substitute and has lead summer arts programs in the Studio of Josh Sarantitis.
 Her goal is for youth to connect to their voices and a collective creation process, to become more equipped to deal with a system that undermines their experiences and denies their humanities.
 Her professional goal is to work with youth to create theatre that speaks truths about the system and celebrates the power of community.
 She has done the Teachers Training at University of Rhode Island for the Kingian Nonviolence Curriculum, and a Trauma Informed Dance Teachers Training.
 She works with Puppetry collectives Bread and Puppet based in Glover Vermont, and Papel Machete based in San Juan Puerto Rico.
 She also works with Looking Glass Productions as performer and Artist Assistant.